lherzolite2024/lherzolite2024.github.io/templates/abstract_template.md

 - [ ] Oral
 - [ ] Poster

-> **Important**: Please note that submitting this form indicates your preference for an oral or poster presentation.
-However, the final decision regarding the presentation format (oral or poster) rests with the congress organizers.
-While we will consider your preferences, the final decisions will be based on various factors, including the overall programme schedule and available slots.
+> **Important**: Please note that submitting this form indicates your preference for an oral or poster presentation but the final decision regarding the presentation format rests with the congress organizers.
+While we will consider your preferences, the final decisions will be based on various factors, including the overall program schedule and available slots.

 ## Preferred thematic session (you may choose more than one):